GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ## Privacy Sandbox on Android

-If you have been watching the Privacy Sandbox site, you may have noticed changes to the structure as we [introduced the Privacy Sandbox for Android](https://blog.google/products/android/introducing-privacy-sandbox-android/).
+If you have been watching the Privacy Sandbox site, you may have noticed changes to the structure as we [introduced the Privacy Sandbox on Android](https://blog.google/products/android/introducing-privacy-sandbox-android/).

 _"We’re announcing a multi-year initiative to build the Privacy Sandbox on